 When you’re ready to start working with your data, it’s essential to use tools that work seamlessly together.
-One of the most significant selling points of Google Analytics 360 is integration with Google BigQuery, a tool that enables you to query and run analytics against your data at the hit level.
+One of the most significant selling points of Google Analytics 360 is the Google BigQuery integration, a tool that enables you to query and run analytics against your data at the hit level.
 But before you start working with your data, it is crucial to have a good point of reference that you can build off of as you start to gather data-driven insight about lands on your website, and how users interact with your website.

-When Google Analytics 360 and Google BigQuery integration is set up, you can establish this point of reference by looking at the list of session ids, and comparing the number of sessions in BigQuery to the number of sessions shown in your Google Analytics 360 interface.
+When Google Analytics 360 and Google BigQuery integration is set up, you can establish this point of reference by looking at the list of session ids, and comparing the number of sessions in BigQuery to the number of Google Analytics user sessions shown in your Google Analytics 360 interface.
 Let’s walk through how to use BigQuery to count unique Google Analytics user sessions when Google Analytics 360 and Google BigQuery integration is set up.

 Step 1: View the data schema

 Before writing a SQL statement, look at the data schema to establish which field names give you the result you need:

 fullVisitorId– the unique visitor ID (aka client ID).
 This number shows unique user numbers only.

 totals.visits– The number of sessions.
 This value is one for sessions with interaction events.
 The value is null if there are no interaction events in the session.

 Tip 1: The number of sessions in BigQuery is always greater than the number of sessions shown in the Google Analytics 360 interface.
 In this case, the discrepancy is 2% since Google Analytics 360 automatically filters out sessions with no interaction events.
 Taking that into consideration, you need to include “where totals.visits = 1″ as a statement.